junxit/us-congress-bills-115/metadata.md

 - 2017-11-07 — Senate amendment proposed (on the floor): Amendment SA 1580 proposed by Senator Daines for Senator McCaskill.(consideration: CR S7067-7068; text: CR S7067-7068)
 - 2017-11-07 — Senate amendment submitted
 - 2017-11-07 — The committee amendments agreed to by Unanimous Consent.
+- 2017-11-08 — Message on Senate action sent to the House.
+- 2017-11-08 — Received in the House.
+- 2017-11-08 — Referred to the House Committee on Oversight and Government Reform.